 Latin American & Caribbean History

 MSU’s History Department has a flourishing program in Latin American and Caribbean History which builds on decades of tradition.
-In the last five years, the program has become particularly dynamic.
+In the last several years, the program has become particularly dynamic.
 We have hired four new Latin Americanists in addition to two professors with strong intellectual connections to Latin America.
 At present the Latin American and Caribbean history faculty specializes in the following geographical regions: Brazil, Mexico, the Spanish Caribbean, the Southern Cone, and the Atlantic World.
 We have particular thematic strengths in:

 - Gender Studies

-- Luso-Brazilian World
+- Luso-Brazilian World and Atlantic Studies

 - Urban Studies